Bikeman868/Urchin/Urchin.Server.Owin/Ui/web/MVVM/readme.md

 `BoundFormatter` is designed for syntax highlighting applications where the text from the view model property needs to be expanded into a complex nested html fragment.

-`BoundRepeater` binds to `ModelListBinding` property in the view model, and presents all of the items in the list by constructing a view for each view model in the bound list.
+`BoundRepeater` binds to `ModelList` property in the view model, and presents all of the items in the list by constructing a view for each view model in the bound list.
 When items are added or removed from the list the `BoundRepeater` will add and remove views from the UI.